LeonHenry/leonhenry.github.io/_posts/2021-09-18-Frusciante.md

 ---
 ![PDX](/images/Empyrean.jpg){:class="img-responsive"}

-Dark/Light is one of the most effecting songs written in the last 30 years, but I don't know anyone who has ever heard it.<!--more--> Despite John Frusciante’s career creatively leading one of history’s greatest rock and roll bands, few have followed his solo work.
+Dark/Light is one of the most affecting songs written in the last 30 years, but I don't know anyone who has ever heard it.<!--more--> Despite John Frusciante’s career creatively leading one of history’s greatest rock and roll bands, few have followed his solo work.
 It's a worthwhile rabbit hole to fall down.

 {% include youtube_embed.html id="0Gms1YZuf7U" %}